And well, let me take a cigar out of my court meeting.

 He does all the focus groups with Hannity and so forth.

-He was on CBS this morning today, and uh they had a discussion about the secret video.
+He was on CBS this morning today, and they had a discussion about the secret video.

-Again, at two minutes of this thing missing, David Corn Mother Jones, hey, tweakers the whole thing.
+David Corn, Mother Jones, hey, tweak us the whole thing.

-And Bill Jacobson at uh Legal Insurrection Blocks says, No, it's not.
+And Bill Jacobson at Legal Insurrection Block says, no, it's not.

 There's two minutes missing.

-And nobody knows what's in a two minutes.
+And nobody knows what's in the two minutes.

-Nora O'Donnell, the hostette, says to uh says to Lunch, do you see a number of Republicans, former Republicans criticizing Romney for his comment.
+Nora O'Donnell, the hostette, Says to Lunt, so you see a number of Republicans, former Republicans, criticizing Romney for his comment.

 Is this a turning point of campaign, Frank?